 The longitudinal case study investigation of innovation in CSOs revealed the different experiences of sustained and discontinued innovations.
 In both cases, what were considered radical innovations were implemented quite quickly (within weeks) although pressures for change had been experienced up to a year in advance.
 Idea champions led the innovations in both cases, although they were at different levels of their respective organizations.
 There was full support from all key stakeholders in the organizations, likely because of the extended pressure for change.
 This was a critical factor in successful innovation adoption.
 Factors that prompted and facilitated the innovations were both internal (participant demand, volunteer expertise and commitment to implement) and external (changing market of participants in the sport, reduced competitiveness) to the CSOs.
-There were different barriers to innovation.
+There were different barriers to innovation in each CSO, with greater challenges experienced by the club that was not able to sustain its innovation.
 In one CSO, there was wide acceptance and successful implementation of the innovation from the outset.
 In the other CSO, the innovation was not continued primarily due to its reliance on a partnership between two clubs.
 Differing circumstances within the clubs led to the cancellation of the new program.